vsespb/mt-aws-glacier/README.md

 	_Uploads what_: a file, pointed by `filename`.

-	_Filename in Journal and Amazon Glacier metadata_: As specified in `set-file-filename`
+	_Filename in Journal and Amazon Glacier metadata_: As specified in `set-rel-filename`

 		./mtglacier upload-file --config=glacier.cfg --vault=myvault --journal=journal.log --filename=/tmp/myfile --set-rel-filename a/b/c